 Therefore, if you plan on receiving a large portion of funds in another currency, you may want to choose Stripe.
 Alternatively, you could choose to set up multiple accounts in Stripe or PayPal set to different currencies and create separate campaigns based on currency.

 While PayPal and Stripe are integrated with CauseVox so that they are both viable options, there are significant differences in how they work for the donor and also have different advantages.

-Alternatively, Stripe's integration with CauseVox offers the advantage of making the donation process seamless.
+Alternatively, Stripe's integration with CauseVox offers the ability to make the donation process in less steps.
 Donors never leave your campaign to complete their donation.

-However, the CauseVox integration with Stripe also offers a couple of additional advantages:
+However, the CauseVox integration with Stripe supports a few additional features: